Yasukutsu Hachiman Shrine (Yamagata Prefecture) is home to the only three-story pagoda in the Okitama region, but its history is shrouded in mystery

 The three-story pagoda is originally not a shrine but one of the temple buildings, so it is also evidence that the 12 temple complexes mentioned in the history section did indeed exist

-According to records, it was built in 1625, but was destroyed by a strong wind in 1790.
-It was rebuilt in 1795 and remains standing to this day
+According to records, it was built in 1625, and was destroyed by a gale in 1790.
+It was rebuilt in 1795 and stands to this day

 It was designated as a tangible cultural property of Yamagata Prefecture in 1955